Ernest Lanigan

+Career

 Shortly after The Sporting News was launched in the mid-1880s, 15-year-old Lanigan went to work for his uncles.
-He served three years at the paper, then made a career change and became a bank clerk for the next eight years.
-His knowledge of baseball and writing, and his passion for numbers, accrued from those two jobs, would serve him well in the future.
+He spent three years at the paper before becoming a bank clerk for the next eight years.
+His knowledge of baseball and writing, along with his interest in statistics, developed during this period.
 However, he also came down with a lung infection, possibly pneumonia, which affected his health for the remainder of his long life.

-During a two-year convalescence in the Adirondack Mountains, he continued his baseball stat gathering for The Sporting News, as he had during his banking career, and began inventing new statistics.
+During a two-year convalescence in the Adirondack Mountains, he continued gathering baseball statistics for The Sporting News, as he had during his banking career, and began developing new statistical measures.
 The best known of these were the RBIs and the CS, which he researched and catalogued, and which were eventually adopted as official major league statistics.
-He also developed a more comprehensive list of Winning Pitcher and Losing Pitcher compilations.
+He also developed more comprehensive compilations of winning and losing pitchers.

-Over the course of his career he also worked for the New York Press as sports editor until 1911, and was the official scorer for some of the early World Series; as sports editor for the Cleveland Leader.
+Over the course of his career he also worked for the New York Press as sports editor until 1911 and was the official scorer for some of the early World Series.
+He later served as sports editor for the Cleveland Leader.

-He worked as secretary and information director of the International League around the time when they were reorganizing from their previous incarnation as the Eastern League.
-At one time he was also the business manager of a couple of St. Louis Cardinals farm teams.
+He worked as secretary and information director of the International League around the time it was reorganized from the Eastern League.
+He also served as business manager of two St. Louis Cardinals farm teams.